 Albania

 Albanians are some of the nicest people in the Balkans; they speak Italian and Albanian.
-Albania is one of the most surprising countries with UNESCO sites, beach towns, fantastic nightlife, and even their own Alps.
+Albania is one of the most surprising countries with UNESCO sites, beach towns, fantastic nightlife, and even its own Alps.

 Bosnia and Herzegovina

+If there is ever a country in the Balkans that will evoke your emotions, it's Bosnia.
 In Sarajevo, buildings that were once symbols of an Olympic city are now full of bullet holes, acting as reminders of the Bosnian War, which took place from 1992 to 1995.

 Sarajevo used to be the second most important town in the European empire, and areas of the capital will remind you of Turkey with Turkish souvenirs that you can find in Istanbul.